-We have audited CarParts.com, Inc.'s (the Company) internal control over financial reporting as of December 31, 2022, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013.
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2022, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013.
+We have audited CarParts.com, Inc.'s (the Company) internal control over financial reporting as of December 30, 2023, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 30, 2023, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of the Company as of December 31, 2022, and January 1, 2022, the related consolidated statements of operations and comprehensive operations, stockholders' equity and cash flows for each of the three years in the period ended December 31, 2022, and the related notes of the Company and our report dated March 7, 2023, expressed an unqualified opinion.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of the Company as of December 30, 2023, and December 31, 2022, the related consolidated statements of operations and comprehensive operations, stockholders' equity and cash flows for each of the three years in the period ended December 30, 2023, and the related notes to the consolidated financial statements (collectively, the financial statements) of the Company and our report dated March 7, 2024, expressed an unqualified opinion.